ManWithA1000Names/vix/README.md

 With the introduction of [nix flakes](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-flake.html) as long as you upload 'your flake' somewhere public, anyone can instantly download and get the exact same setup and configuration (and even the exact same neovim version) on their system.

-All a user, that wants the same configuration as you, needs to do is what you yourself do, `nix profile install <your flake reference>`.
+All a user, that wants the same configuration as you needs to do, is what you yourself do, `nix profile install <your flake reference>`.
 And done!
 Now the EXACT SAME setup is on their system.
-And as will you see later, since the installation is isolated, there are no clashes with system's pre-existing installion of neovim.
+And as will you see later, since the installation is isolated, there are no clashes with the system's pre-existing installion of neovim.

 ## 🛸 Isolated